bonny/WordPress-Simple-Fields/readme.txt

 == Changelog ==

 #### Version 1.4.x

 - Fix rare case with missing thumbnail when selecting a file
+- Added: when WB_DEBUG is enabled/true then a "Edit Field Group"-link is added to the header of a field group in the edit post screen and a "Edit Post Connector" is added to the Simple Fields box in the right sidebar (where you select what connector to use for the post).
+Hopefully these links speed up your development a bit (at least when you're working with setting up your fields.)

 #### Version 1.4.2
 - Post Connectors can now be set from within a page template.
 Just add